Cranberry Orange Cake

 - In the bowl of a stand mixer fitted with a paddle attachment, cream the room temperature butter and cream cheese for 2 to 3 minutes until smooth and creamy.
 Scrape the bottom and sides of the bowl as needed.

-- Switch to a whisk attachment and turn the mixer to medium speed and whip for 2 to 3 minutes, scraping the sides of the bowl occasionally.
+- Turn the mixer to medium speed and whip for 2 to 3 minutes, scraping the sides of the bowl occasionally.
 Whip until the orange cream cheese frosting is light, fluffy, and smooth.

 Assembling the Cranberry Orange Cake